decentology/fast-floward-1/README.md

 # 📚 Where to Find Content

 * **Content will be shared every day at 7am Pacific Time.** All content will be shared in this repository.
-We will send a message in the #fast-floward Discord channel every day at 7am Pacific Time once content is posted.
+We will send a message in the #⏩-fast-floward Discord channel every day at 7am Pacific Time once content is posted.

 * **Content will be paired with Quests to help you put your knowledge to the test.** You can think of these like homework — but way more fun and a lot more creative.